gerbenjacobs/fin/README.md

 ![Screenshot of the reporting UI](report/reporting.png)

 The project has a reporting tool that can be used to generate a report of your portfolio.
+It's also available at https://fin.gerben.dev as hosted by GitHub Pages.

 It uses jQuery, Bootstrap and Bootstrap Table to generate the report.
 It has a local file mode using LocalStorage, with the resources coming from a CDN.
 This means you can just open the `report/index.html` file in your browser